bellitech/Gladiator-ECSapp/README.md

-This application is intended to be used for ECS size calculations.
+Minor-test 2 - Test This application is intended to be used for ECS size calculations.

 <b>Installation</b><p>
 Not much to do.
 All of the code resides in the html file.
 Open the file on your phone or desktop.